Giants vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Joc Pederson and the San Francisco Giants are ready for a matchup with Fernando Tatis Jr. and the San Diego Padres on Tuesday at 9:45 PM ET.
+The San Francisco Giants will look to Mike Yastrzemski for continued success at the plate when they square off against Fernando Tatis Jr. and the San Diego Padres on Wednesday, in the third game of a four-game series at Oracle Park.

-The Padres are favored in this one, at -115, while the underdog Giants have -105 odds to upset.
-An 8.5-run total has been listed in this matchup.
+The favored Padres have -120 moneyline odds to win against the underdog Giants, who are listed at +100.
+The over/under is 8 runs for the game (with -115 odds to go over and -105 odds to go under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.